kestra-io/docs/docs/developer-guide/flowable/README.md

 ## Parallel

-This flow processes tasks in parallel.
+This task processes tasks in parallel.
 It makes it convenient to process many tasks at once.

 ```yaml
 id: parallel